- Course Registration Guide

 (Grade 12; 1 quarter; .25 credits)

 Estudios Culturales 2 seeks to analyze and reflect on the meaning of work/ labor as it connects with the concept of citizenship.
 Using analytical tools from Cultural Studies, students will explore how these concepts are impacted and shaped by notions of representation and subjectivity.
-The course begins by analyzing and thinking about the word "work", and the various meanings it can contain -- from the activity that a person must do to earn a living, to an area in which people converge to enter into a certain kind of relationship.
+The course begins by analyzing and thinking about the word "work", and the various meanings it can contain -- from the activity that a person must do to earn a living, to an area in which people converge to enter into a certain kind of relationship that can be private or regulated by law.
 The class is taught in English, asynchronously, and students are expected to work individually on weekly projects.